ozramos/handsfree-robots/README.md

-# This is a work in progress
+# Handsfree Robot
 ![](https://media.giphy.com/media/2Y7tjKhvwNj4cSUP5u/giphy.gif)

 In this experiment, you control the robotic arm with your head!
-This project is configured to help you puppeteer the robot (imagine a face on the end), but you can open up [/handsfree.js](https://glitch.com/edit/#!/handsfree-robots?path=handsfree.js:8:13)
+This project is configured to help you puppeteer the robot (imagine a face on the end), but you can open up [/handsfree.js](https://glitch.com/edit/#!/handsfree-robots?path=handsfree.js:8:13) and edit the `onFrame` callback.

 # Original  README